bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 I mean, security is hard because you have to get it right on every level.
 And it really doesn't matter on which level you screw up.
 In the end, you get an attack.

+##  Quality of Feedback and Review from Peers

 Speaker 1: 00:05:55